twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 [LinkedIn]: https://www.linkedin.com/in/toddwolfson/

-As a result, I'd like to document all the experienced lessons I've been reminded of.
+As a result, I'd like to document all the lessons I've experienced and been reminded of.

+Please keep in mind that these are guidelines, not rules.

 # Every decision is a business decision
 At a startup, any decision 1 person makes has a significantly larger impact due to the size of the company.